paraspell/docs/docs/api/xcmP.md

 // For basic symbol selection
 {symbol: currencySymbol, amount: amount}

-// Used when multiple assets under same symbol are registered, this selection will preffer chains native assets {symbol: {type: Native, value: 'currencySymbol'}, amount: amount}
+// Used when multiple assets under same symbol are registered, this selection will prefer chains native assets {symbol: {type: Native, value: 'currencySymbol'}, amount: amount}

-// Used when multiple assets under same symbol are registered, this selection will preffer chains forreign assets {symbol: {type: Foreign, value: 'currencySymbol'}, amount: amount}
+// Used when multiple assets under same symbol are registered, this selection will prefer chains foreign assets {symbol: {type: Foreign, value: 'currencySymbol'}, amount: amount}

-// Used when multiple foreign assets under same symbol are registered, this selection will preffer selected abstract asset (They are given as option when error is displayed)
+// Used when multiple foreign assets under same symbol are registered, this selection will prefer selected abstract asset (They are given as option when error is displayed)
 {symbol: {type: ForeignAbstract, value: 'currencySymbol'}, amount: amount}
 ```